hannajas/WP1-grotenete-analysis/README.md

         - `\src\calculate_speed_function.R:` function to calculate the speed for a dataframe with data from one eel
     + 'downstream' column: calculate wheter migration is downstream
     + 'downstream_migration' column: downstream and faster than a certain treshold?
 ME NIET DUIDELIJK
-    + add colums to divide the study area into different zones: tidal, transition and non-tidal (boundaries from Keirsebelik et al 2025)
+    + add colums to divide the study area into different zones (boundaries from Keirsebelik et al 2025):
+        - tidal: starting at transition Nete to Grote Nete (from gn-3)
+        - transition:
+        - non-tidal: ending +- at convolution of Grote Nete and Wimp (last receiver: gn-6)
     + interpolate to find the middle between 2 receivers (interpolation_location)
     + add column to divide in segements: gn, rup, zes_up, zes_down
     + add coordinates of the interpolation_location (making use of the lookup table)